andifalk/secure-oauth2-oidc-workshop/README.md

 ### API Gateway

-In this step we add an API Getway as a facade for the existing Microservices.
+In this step we add an API Gateway as a facade for the existing Microservices.
 The API Gateway does the authentication using bearer token.

 ## Frontend